jennifer-ryan/pands-problem-set/README.md

 * *string_sentence* contains punctuation as part of each word.
 In order to remove punctuation, a **for loop** is used to iterate through each character in *string_sentence*.
 The **string.punctuation constant** is used to determine whether a character is considered punctuation.
 If it is not, the character is added to the empty variable *final_sentence*, which is then printed to the console.

 ### 7_square_root.py
+This program asks the user to enter a positive floating number and returns an approximation of the square root.
+* Import **sqrt** function from **math** module and **getFloat** function from **pcinput.py** module.
+* Ask user to enter a positive number using **getFloat**.
+Set to variable *i*.
+* A **while loop** ensures that *i* is positive.
+* The square root of *i* is calculated using the **sqrt()** function and rounded to 1 decimal place using the **round()** function.
+This is saved under variable *s*.
+* In order to account for square roots that are integers rather than floats, there are 2 output options.
+An **if/else statement** is used to determine whether *s* is the same number as a float and as an integer.
+If it is, the output prints "The square root if i is s.".
+Otherwise it prints "The square root of i is approximately s."

 ### 8_datetime.py
+This program outputs today's date and time in the format: "Sunday, March 3rd 2019 at 1:40pm".
+* **datetime** imported from **datetime** to determine today's date.
+* Day: **datetime.today().weekday()** provides the day of the week and this is saved to variable *day*.
+This encodes each day as a number between 0 and 6. **if/elif statements** are used to convert the weekday number to a string which is saved to variable *d*.
+* Month: **datetime.today().month** provides the month and this is saved to variable *month*.
+This encodes each month as a number between 1 and 12. **if/elif statements** are used to convert the month number to a string which is saved to variable *m*.
+* Date: **datetime.today().day** provides the date and this is saved to the variable *date*.
+In order to get each date with the appropriate suffix for the string (st, nd, rd, th), **if.elif statements** are used wo determine the appropriate suffix for each number.
+The date is converted to a string and concatenated to the suffix and saved as variable *dte*.
+* Year: **datetime.today().year** provides the year directly.
+This s saved to the variable *year*.
+* Hour: **datetime.today().hour** provides the hour portion of the time in 24 hour format and this is saved to the variable *hour*.
+The output requires 12 hour format so an **if/else statement** is used to convert the hours in the **range()** 13:00 to 23:00 inclusive into 12 hour format by subtracting 12.
+Hours outside of this range remain unchanged.
+This is saved as a string in the variable *hr*.0
+* Minute: **datetime.today().minute** provides the minutes portion of the time and is saved to the variable *minute*.
+An **if statement** addresses minutes in the **range() 0 to 9 inclusive and concatenates a zero in front as these are originally returned as single digits.
+Minutes are saved in string format in the variable *min*.
+* AM/PM: In order to add am and pm to the time, an **if/else statement** is used and if the *hour* portion of the time is in the **range()** 0 to 11 inclusive, the suffix am is concatenated to the *min* variable.
+Otherwise the suffix pm is concatenated.
+* The final print statement joins all of the variables created and punctuation into a string.

 ### 9_second_line.py